Tiger Brokers Review (2026): My likes and dislikes of this trading platform

 What I like about Tiger Brokers

-- Competitive fees for trading US, Singapore, Hong Kong, and Australia stocks
+- Competitive fees for trading US, Singapore, Hong Kong, China A-Shares and Australia-listed stocks

-- A wide range of investment products from stocks, ETFs, mutual funds, options, futures
+- A wide range of investment products from stocks, ETFs, funds, US Treasuries, US and HK options, and futures across multiple asset classes

 - User-friendly app interface